yw-fang/yw-fang.github.io/_pages/includes/others.md

 - [Reviewer](./certficates/review-certificate/EURIZON2023-reviewer-ID78.pdf) for Horizon 2020 grant EURIZON Fellowship in 2023 that is dedicated to support Ukrainian scientists and Ukrainian research infrastructures as well as strengthening the research infrastructures landscape in Europe
 - Reviewer for International Committee and invited reviewer for International Conference on Mechanical Engineering and Materials since 2020.
 - [Youth Editor](https://github.com/yw-fang/yw-fang.github.io/blob/master/certficates/journal-editor/2023-March15-Youth-editor-ActaMetallurgicaSinica-Fang.pdf)  of the Editorial Board from early 2023 to the end of 2024 of Acta Metallurgica Sinica (English Letters).
-- Youth Editor of the Editorial Board from 2024-2026 of Chip--An official journal of Shanghai Jiao Tong University.
+- Youth Editorial Board member from 2024 to 2026 of Chip--An official journal of Shanghai Jiao Tong University.
+- Junior Editorial Board member of Journal of Materials Informatics (OAE) from 2024 to 2027

 ## Committee
 - Member of International Committee and invited reviewer for International Conference on Mechanical Engineering and Materials since 2020